 The History program aims to give students the opportunity to explore the human experience in different times and places, at the same time helping them to master research, critical reading, thinking and writing skills in both of Canada’s official languages.
 Students look at past events of various countries and regions from different perspectives, trying to connect those events in meaningful ways.
 Because understanding is a pre-condition for purposeful action, it is necessary for students to grasp how politics, society, culture, and economics have developed and changed throughout history in order to make sense of our contemporary world.

-- Within our liberal arts context, you can easily combine a degree in history with any number of other academic fields, such as French, economics or international studies.
+Within our liberal arts context, it is easy to combine a degree in history with any number of other academic fields, such as French, Spanish, economics, or international studies.

-- Glendon’s History Club organizes activities such as movie nights, outings to historical sites, and lectures by guest speakers.
+Glendon’s History Club organizes activities such as movie nights, field trips to historical sites, and lectures by guest speakers.

 History is available as a bilingual or trilingual international Bachelor of Arts.

 A wide variety of guest lecturers visit Glendon throughout the year, providing students the opportunity to benefit from their expertise.
-See details in the student newsletter, on the Glendon Historical Society facebook page, and through the @GlendonHistory twitter account.
+See details on the Glendon Historical Society facebook page, and through the @GlendonHistory twitter account.